danielkingori/phoenix/docs/facebook_comments_table.md

 # Facebook Comments Table
-Current the facebook comments table is initialised in athena by hand.
+Currently the facebook comments table is initialised in Athena by hand.

 Once the tagging pipeline has been run:
 - `phoenix/tag/data_pull/facebook_comments_pull_json.ipynb`